codenjoyme/codenjoy-mollymage/src/main/webapp/resources/mollymage/help/index-en.md

   Whether any object from the given set is located in given coordinate?
 * `boolean isNear(Point point, Element element);`
   Whether the given element is located near the cell with the given coordinate?
-* `boolean isBarrierAt(Point point);`
-  Whether any obstacle in the cell with given coordinate exists?
 * `int countNear(Point point, Element element);`
   How many elements of the given type exist around the cell with given coordinate?
 * `Element getAt(Point point);`